The TAS Difference

-The Year 9 & 10 Literature Elective focuses on the study of literary and film texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied texts.
+The Year 9 and 10 Literature Elective focuses on the study of literary and film texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied texts.

 Studying Literature enhances a student’s ability to use language skilfully as they read, talk and write about the ways that good writers use language effectively and, in so doing, their own capacity to use language improves.
 As students develop a better vocabulary, their understanding of the flexibility of English sentences is enhanced, they read and reflect upon examples of clever, engaging and powerful writing and they are encouraged and supported as they work towards producing such writing themselves.